thompsonmikej/SQL-in-Action-Starter/README.md

 **Developed at devCodeCamp**

 A hands-on lab for practicing SQL queries and relational data modeling.
-This project provides exercises to help you extract, filter, and analyze information from a database using SQL, guided by entity-relationship diagrams (ERDs).
+These exercises helped me extract, filter, and analyze information from a database using SQL, as guided by entity-relationship diagrams (ERDs).

 ---